 At the conclusion of the evidence-gathering phase of the investigation, but prior to the completion of the investigation report, the investigator will transmit to each party and their advisor, in either electronic or hard copy form, all evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including evidence the School may choose not to rely on at any hearing and inculpatory or exculpatory evidence whether obtained from a party or some other source.
-Thereafter, the parties will have ten (10) days in which to submit to the investigation report.
+Thereafter, the parties will have ten (10) days in which to submit to the investigator a written response, which the investigator will consider prior to completing the investigation report.